Sealed-Intelligence/Sealed-Intelligence/docs/admin_guide/getting_started.md

 Below we provide instructions for deploying Sealed Intelligence on a VM with public IP over HTTP for testing.
 For **production deployment**, please see [here](./production_deployment.md).

 ### Step 1: Launch a Linux server with a public IP
-For serving the LLM (gpt-oss-20b) the VM should have a GPU with at least 24GB VRAM, 4 vCPU and 16GB RAM.
+For serving the LLM (gpt-oss-20b) the VM should have a GPU with at least 24GB VRAM.
 NVIDIA L4 GPUs are a good choice for LLM inference for testing (and light production).
-On AWS the instance type g6.xlarge meets these criterias.

 === "AWS"